 So if you're a fan of classical music, check this out.

-The Philharmonic Concerts in the Park series begins this week!
+The free Philharmonic Concerts in the Park series begins this week!

 It's truly an only-in-New-York experience, residents and tourists alike have been toting baskets and blankets to listen to music under the stars since 1965.
 Over 5 days in this annual event, concerts are performed in parks in all 5 boroughs.